Allegiance (Person of Interest): Plot

 The team receives the number of Maria Martinez (Nazneen Contractor), an engineer working for the international energy company HydralCorp.
 Meanwhile, Root (Amy Acker) starts following John Greer (John Nolan) but Greer is extremely careful of his moves and manages to avoid her.

 Reese (Jim Caviezel) and Shaw (Sarah Shahi) watch as Maria meets with a man, whose brother Omar Risha (Haaz Sleiman) has been arrested for terrorism, and gives her a package.
 Later, Shaw and Fusco (Kevin Chapman) see Maria put a GPS tracker on a limo belonging to French United Nations diplomat Rene Lapointe (Michel Gill).
 Maria follows Lapointe to a restaurant with the package, which consists of evidence of Omar's innocence but is brushed off and gets no evidence to support their theory.
 However, Maria meets Greek diplomat Christos Sevon (William Abadie), who gives her his card.

 Reese and Finch (Michael Emerson) talk with Lapointe to get more information into Omar's arrest.
 After saving Maria from hitmen, the team takes her to the Library where she explains that Omar worked with her on Iraq as a translator to transport generators when terrorists ambushed them but Omar saved her life.
 The generators went missing and Omar learned about their disappearance, being targeted for it.
-Finch (Michael Emerson) visits Omar in jail and learns that the generators were shipped elsewhere and that HydralCorp's corrupt CEO Ken Davis (Casey Biggs) is responsible.
+Finch visits Omar in jail and learns that the generators were shipped elsewhere and that HydralCorp's corrupt CEO Ken Davis (Casey Biggs) is responsible.
 Davis wants Omar deported back to Iraq, where he will be killed.

 Maria and Shaw discover that Davis has created a false report of Omar's terrorist accusations, and that Lapointe has the papers approving Omar's asylum in the US in his office.
-Maria infiltrates his office with the help of Sevon but when Lapointe arrives, Sevon kills and prepares to kill Maria when Reese and Fusco arrive to overcome him.
+Maria infiltrates his office with the help of Sevon but when Lapointe arrives, Sevon kills him and prepares to kill Maria when Reese and Fusco arrive to overcome him.
 Sevon is arrested and Omar is granted asylum in the country.
 In the final scene, Root takes Bear with her to follow Greer and finds him meeting with Davis in Central Park.
 Davis had the generators delivered to Greer but as he leaves, Greer has his men kill him.
 She later follows him to a train station with the help of Bear and Greer talks to her, admiring her skills and offers her a position at Decima.
-She refuses and Decime hitmen hold her at gunpoint but Greer allows her to go.
+She refuses and Decima hitmen hold her at gunpoint but Greer allows her to go.